juhsinto/InventoryMgmt/README.md

 ### Consideration/Assumptions:

-Can only create normal users when signing up
+- Can only create normal users when signing up
-Low stock alert would be a boolean value for an inventory item ; i.e. on the FE it shows a status pill showing low stock true or false
+- Low stock alert would be a boolean value for an inventory item ; i.e. on the FE it shows a status pill showing low stock true or false

-### Methodology:
+### Methodology/Design Choice:

 I first analyzed the requirements: since there would be user "role based access control" ; i thought i'd tackle that first - by creating a user management api